 Mayapple, Ground Lemon, Hog Apple, Wild Mandrake, Indian Apple

-Plants of the World Online list 17 species in the Podophyllum genus (as of 4-21-20 when I am updating this page).
-It is a member of the Berberidaceae Family with a total of 13 genera.
-Those numbers could change periodically as updates are made.
+As of 12-2-22 when this page was last updated, Plants of the World Online still lists 17 species in the Podophyllum genus.
+It is a member of the plant family Berberidaceae with 13 genera.
+Those numbers could change periodically as updates are made on POWO.

-Te above distribution map for Podophyllum peltatum is from Plants of the World Online.
+The above distribution map for Podophyllum peltatum is from Plants of the World Online.
 Areas in green are where the species is native.
-The map for North America on the USDA Plants Database is the same.
+The map on the USDA Plants Database for the United States and Canada is the same.